Stan Sport: Everything we know so far

 Following on from that announcement it also confirmed Stan Sport will be the home of the trans-Tasman tournament.
 The competition will see Super Rugby teams from Australia and New Zealand combine and compete in 25 crossover matches during the six-week tournament.

 It won't just be rugby on the agenda.
 Stan Sport has landed the broadcast rights to two of the biggest grand slams in tennis for the next three years – Wimbledon and the French Open.
-Select coverage will still also be on Channel 9 meaning it will now have all grand slams except the US Open.
+Select coverage will still also be on Channel 9 meaning it will now have all grand slams except the US Open, as 9 already broadcasts the Australian Open.
 Both Channel 7 and Fox Sports have lost the rights to the grand slams.

 How much will Stan Sport cost?